top of page

 Maintain consistent visual identity across all digital platforms with coordinated social media templates

-Your website is usually the first impression patients get.
-It needs to work perfectly on phones, look cohesive with your new brand, and make scheduling appointments stupidly easy.
+Your website often serves as a first impression for patients.
+It must work seamlessly on smartphones, look cohesive with your new brand, and facilitate quick appointment scheduling.

-Don't forget the technical stuff - HIPAA compliance, healthcare-specific SEO, fast loading times.
-These matter more in healthcare than other industries.
+Don't overlook the technical aspects—HIPAA compliance, healthcare-specific SEO, and fast loading times are more critical in healthcare than in other industries.

-Patients find you through dozens of different platforms.
-Make sure your information is consistent everywhere:
+Patients discover you on various platforms.
+Ensure your information is consistent everywhere:

-Inconsistent information confuses patients and hurts your search rankings.
+Inconsistent information confuses patients, adversely affecting your search rankings.

 ☑️ Social Media Overhaul

-New profile photos, cover images, bio descriptions - everything should reflect your updated brand.
-This is also a great time to audit your content strategy.
-Are you posting things that reinforce your new brand message?
+Revamp profile photos, cover images, and bio descriptions to reflect your updated brand.
+This could also be an excellent opportunity to audit your content strategy.
+Are you posting content that upholds your new brand message?

 Physical Location Changes